 Library resources include books, journals, newspapers, media, and databases.
 Many e-resources can be accessed off-campus using a CATID, and all resources are identifiable through the Library’s discovery system, OneSearch.

-Anyone from UNI may check out materials at Iowa and Iowa State.
-You will need to present your UNI ID to be issued a library card.
-(Iowa State charges a minimal fee.)
+Anyone from UNI may check out materials at Iowa, Iowa State, Drake, Wartburg, Hawkeye Community College, Grandview University and St. Ambrose University.
+You will need to present your UNI ID at checkout.

 Library staff offer individualized support via online chat, email, or in-person consultation.

 Any library user can schedule one-on-one research support with a librarian.
 Requiring consultations as part of a course requires approval from your Liaison Librarian.

 Available for class work sessions, departmental meetings, seminars, and conferences.
 For details, see http://library.uni.edu/spaces.